Landlord Guides · Last updated 3 June 2026

 Rates

 Gibraltar charges property rates based on assessed rental value.
-For a typical rental property, expect £500 to £1,200 per year in rates.
+For a typical rental property, budget £500 to £1,200 per year.

 Maintenance and Repairs